gianlucamangiapelo/wdio-azure-devops-service/README.md

 * Support for Jasmine/Jest/Mocha and Cucumber runtime frameworks
 * Test results are aggregated under the same test run if you are executing more spec(test) files and they are belongs to the same suite
 * Results are reported immediately after single test execution (real-time reporting)
-* Test run would be closed after last spec(test) file has been finished
+* Test run is closed after last spec(test) file has been finished
 * Multi suite support